 It is also called public APIs which are available to any other users.
 Open APIs help external users to access the data and services.
 It is an open-source application programming interface in which we access with HTTP protocols.

-Internal APIs are private APIs used by organisations to let applications communicate with each other.
+Internal APIs are private APIs used by companies to let applications communicate with each other.

 Examples of internal APIs: Google Apps interacting with Knowledge Graph

-Composite APIS are APIs that allow web developers to call multiple endpoints in one call.
+Composite APIs is a collection of service APIs.
+They are APIs that combine multiple web APIs into one and allow web developers to call multiple endpoints in single call.

 Partners APIs are APIs requiring the developer to have specific rights or licenses in order to access.
 Partner APIs are not available to the public.

-RPC APIs, also known as Remote Procedure Call, APIs are the simplest types of API.
-There are two main types of RPC APIs.
+RPC APIs, also known as Remote Procedure Call, APIs are the earliest and simplest types of API.

 - JSON-RPC: Remote procedure call encoded in JSON